 If you are more comfortable with an iPad, then choose a product that supports it, such as the iTrack Solo.

-Keep in mind, though, the further you get into producing, the more complex your music will become.
+Keep in mind, though, that the further you get into producing, the more complex your music will become.

 Your fans love you and your music, so give them the best sound you can.
 Choose the best product.
 Be the best musician.